adderbyte/DataCentricEngineersWorkgroup/flutterCrossPlatformProject/clusterMap/Readme.md

     * get your accessToken
     * get the map urlTemplate
     * add both to the main.dart (line 37 and 40)
-    * Get lat long from geolocator
+    * Get lat long from lacationJSdart for flutter web
+    * [To do] Use geolocation/geocoding for flutter ios/Android